thezerobit/md_docs/db/files/05_scaffold.md

 production applications, it might not fit exactly what you need, but it makes for an excellent learning tool.

-If we want to add "Category" model with two fields, a name and a description, we could do something like this (like all "rails" script commands, this should be run in the project folder):
+If we want to add a "Category" model with two fields, a name and a description, we could do something like this (like all "rails" script commands, this should be run in the project folder):